ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.fr-ca.md

 Both IPVS and iptables specific configuration can be set at the same time and kube-proxy will select the one to use according the mode value.

-If a field is not specified in the API payload, it will not be present in the config file and let kube-proxy use it's default value (kubeProxyMode default is 'iptables').
+If a field is not specified in the API payload, it will not be present in the config file and let kube-proxy use it's default value (`kubeProxyMode` default is 'iptables').

+You can take a look to the [Kube-proxy default values](https://github.com/kubernetes/kubernetes/blob/master/pkg/proxy/apis/config/v1alpha1/defaults.go#L38) for more information.

 - Reset a Kubernetes cluster (all Kubernetes data will be erased (pods, services, configuration, etc), nodes will be either deleted or reinstalled)

+> [!primary]
+>
+> `kubeProxyMode` cannot be modified, you need to reset your Kubernetes cluster.
+>

 > [!api]
 >